Click Below to Skip Ahead

 These dogs typically take on both of their parents’ appearances.
 They have double coats that are coarse and straight and usually have triangular, floppy ears.
 They come in brown, black, gray, cream, white, and reddish-brown, which can be solid or a combination of colors.

-The German Shepherd Lab is a very energetic dog that is a robust, healthy breed.
+The German Shepherd Lab Mix puppy is a very energetic dog that is a robust, healthy breed.
 They have a typical lifespan for a dog of that size and are usually quite easy to train.
 While they are protective of their families, they are also a very friendly, social breed.
+These puppies are typically energetic and playful, making them great family pets.
+They also tend to be good with children and are known for their friendly and affectionate personalities.

 Temperament & Intelligence of the German Shepherd Lab Mix